 G.10.
-Most affected:
+Most affected: G.11.

-G.11.
 2nd most affected:

 G.12.
 3rd most affected:

-If in the EU: which of the human rights listed below do you think will be comprehensive EPA?
-[Maximum of three (dropdown list of the HR listed in the -
+If in the EU: which of the human rights listed below do you think will be most affected in the EU by the comprehensive EPA?
+[Maximum of three (dropdown list of the HR listed in the matrix above)]

 G.13.
 Most affected:

 G.14.
 2nd most affected:

 G.15.
 3rd most affected:

+G.17 Do you have a formal policy statement which sets out the commitment of your business to meeting its responsibility to respect human rights?

+a.
+Yes b.
+No

+G.18 Is the policy statement published/publicly available?

+a.
+Yes

-- G.17 Do you have a formal policy statement which sets out the commitment of your business to meeting its responsibility to respect human rights? - a.
-Yes - b.
-No - G.18 Is the policy statement published/publicly available? - a.
-Yes - b.
-No - G.19 What is the geographical coverage of the human rights policy commitment in relation to the worldwide operations of your company [or constituency]? (multiple answers possible) - a) The country where your business is based - b) Selected foreign sites/localities/countries/markets - c) All countries - d) Operations in [in the (ESA5) country / in the ESA5] are covered - e) Operations in the EU are covered
+- G.19 What is the geographical coverage of the human rights policy commitment in relation to the worldwide operations of your company [or constituency]? (multiple answers possible) - a) The country where your business is based - b) Selected foreign sites/localities/countries/markets - c) All countries b.
+No

-G.20 Do you perform human rights "due diligence"?
+- d) Operations in [in the (ESA5) country / in the ESA5] are covered - e) Operations in the EU are covered - G.20 Do you perform human rights "due diligence"?